supriyakadam/serviceArea/README.md

 On the second page the user can click anywhere on the map.If the lat and longitude is within any area a blue triangle will appear with an info window,showing the co-ordinates and the name of the service area.If it doesnt match a red circle is shown.

+API created
+saveServiceArea: To get save the created service area getServiceAreas : To get all the service areas checkServiceArea : To check whether a location falls in the bounding box or not. (checked from backend as well as from localstorage)